 Synchronous Video Instruction

-Site-based credit recovery courses for students who have previously attempted but did not succeed in earning academic credit towards graduation (and failing more than two quarters).
-Credit Recovery courses are mastery-based; this means that students will pre-assess at the beginning of each unit, and this pre-assessment will help teachers to determine which assignments from that unit are required for the student to complete for mastery.
+Credit recovery courses are available to students who have previously attempted but did not succeed in earning academic credit towards graduation (and failing more than two quarters).
+Credit recovery courses are mastery-based; this means that students will pre-assess at the beginning of each unit, and this pre-assessment will help teachers to determine which assignments from that unit are required for the student to complete for mastery.

 Digital Education Office